patrykpodlas/Terraform/README.md

 # Introduction
-A simple example of using Terraform with custom modules, using vSphere provider.
+A simple example of using Terraform with custom modules, using vSphere, and Azure providers.

 # Requirements
 ## Azure Key Vault
-The variables for all the secrets are retrieves from Azure Key Vault using the azure-rm provider.
+The variables for all the secrets are retrieved from Azure Key Vault using the azure-rm provider.
 Name of the secrets are in modules/`<module-name>`/variables.tf, you can remove them and remove the data sources if you wish to use plain text format, however creating a key vault and secrets is free.

 You must provide the Azure Subscription ID and Tenant ID in providers section under modules/`<module-name>`/providers.tf
 ``` hcl